dinesh4524/phishnex/README.md

 ## 🚀 Overview

 PhishNex is not just a tool; it's an interactive cyber defense simulator.
 Built with a futuristic, cyber-lab aesthetic, its mission is to educate and empower users to effectively identify, avoid, and report phishing attempts and online scams.
-By combining AI-powered analysis with gamified learning, PhishNex transforms cybersecurity awareness from a passive chore into an engaging and empowering experience.
+By combining advanced threat analysis with gamified learning, PhishNex transforms cybersecurity awareness from a passive chore into an engaging and empowering experience.

 The interface is designed to be immersive, using a dark neon palette, glowing animations, and a cohesive design language that makes users feel like they are operators in a high-tech security operations center.